Photo Credit: TN

 From 80 different languages, beaches, and visa requirements, here’s a list of 15 things to know before visiting Ghana.

 According to the State Department, a visa is required for U.S. citizens.

 You can find out more information about the visa requirement and apply by clicking here.

-A Yellow Fever vaccination certificate is required on arrival from all travelers 9 months of age and older.
+A Yellow Fever vaccination certificate is required on arrival into Ghana from all travelers 9 months of age and older.

 The vaccination requirement is for protection against Yellow Fever since the principal mosquito vector Aedes aegypti is present in its territory.

 Know Your Conversion Rates